Miles Brooks holds his Master's of Tax, is a Certified Public Accountant, and is the Director of Tax Strategy at CoinLedger.

 Frequently asked questions

-Can I use HIFO for crypto?
 Yes.
-The states that crypto investors can use HIFO provided that they keep detailed records and can identify specific units of cryptocurrency.
+The IRS’s guidance states that crypto investors can use HIFO provided that they keep detailed records and can identify specific units of cryptocurrency.

 What accounting method should I use for my crypto?